shino333/xiangqi/README.md

 Commands :
 - Left Click: Select the piece to be played
 - Left Click: Choose the selected piece destination
-- Right Click : Do over last move
+- Right Click : Do over latest move